battaglr/markdown-codin-style/readme.md

 ## Paragraphs

-Insert a blank line after each parapgraph.
+Insert a blank line after each paragraph.

 ```md
 This is a paragraph.¬